Why Solar Panel Kits Don’t Compare to a Customized Array

 Most stay connected to their electric companies so they can put this excesses power on the grid.
 In exchange, they get credited for their excesses solar.

-However, if there is a power outage the solar array needs to be temporarily disconnected or shut off.
+However, if there is a power outage the solar array may need to be temporarily disconnected or shut off.
 To do this an automatic shut off switch is often installed into the inverter.

-This, however, is only the processes of generating solar.
+This, however, is only the process of generating solar.
 There are other processes in place for actually installing it.